asligh/Pharmaceutical-Drug-Data-Analysis/README.md

 ## Methodology

-* Before analysis began, test data was analyzed for duplicative records which were removed to ensure data integrity.
+* Test data was analyzed for duplicative records which were removed to ensure data integrity.

 * Use the cleaned data for the remaining steps.